rakyll/go-test-trace/README.md

 Alternatively, you can use -stdin option to parse the output of go test.
-This option won't be as accurate in terms of timing because it will generate trace spans as it sees output in the stdin.
+This option won't be as accurate in terms of timestamps because it will generate trace spans as it sees output in stdin.

 ```
 $ go test -v ./example | go-test-trace -stdin
 ```

-You can export to any collector by using the endpoint option:
+You can export to any collector by using the endpoint flag:

 ```
 $ go-test-trace ./example -endpoint=my-otel-collector.io:9090